FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

 \subsubsection{Determine the objective weights of QoS attributes}

-It is worthy considering that the status of QoS attributes would fluctuate dynamically during the running time of cloud service in the real cloud context \cite{Li2018SCCAF}. actual operation process.
-However, most of the existing researches on cloud service trust assessment employs the subjective preference based weight assignment method to determine the weights of QoS attributes \cite{2016Managing,2019Trust,Alabool2018Cloud,2012Trust}.
-The weights of QoS attributes obtained by the subjective method are static constants, which cannot well adapt to the dynamic features of QoS in the real cloud context.
-Thus the accuracy of trust assessment results would inevitably be affected.

-Therefore, in order to alleviate the above issue, a objective weight assignment method based on the deviation maximization is adopted to determine the weights of QoS attributes.
-The principle behind this method is that if the difference of attribute values of all CSPs on a Qos attribute is smaller, it indicates that the impact of this Qos attribute on trust assessment is smaller.
-On the contrary, if a attribute can make the difference of attribute values of all CSPs significantly different, it indicates that this Qos attribute will play an important role in the trust assessment.
-In particular, if the attribute values of all CSPs on a QoS attribute have no difference, it indicates that this QoS attribute will have no impact on the trust assessment.
+As previously mentioned, in the real cloud environment, the QoS attributes of cloud service will fluctuate continuously during its operation.
+However, most of the existing researches on cloud service trust assessment employs the subjective preference based weight assignment method to determine the weights of different QoS attributes \cite{2016Managing,2019Trust,Alabool2018Cloud,2012Trust}.
+The weights of QoS attributes obtained by such a method are static constants, which cannot well adapt to the dynamic QoS attributes in the real cloud context.
+To this end, an objective weight assignment method based on the deviation maximization is adopted to determine the weights of QoS attributes.
+The rationale of this method is that if the difference of values about a QoS attribute provided by all CSPs is smaller, it indicates that the impact of this QoS attribute on trust assessment is smaller.
+On the contrary, if a QoS attribute can make the difference of values provided by all CSPs about it significantly different, it indicates that this QoS attribute will play an important role in the trust assessment.
+In particular, if the values about a QoS attribute provided by all CSPs have no difference, it indicates that this QoS attribute will have no impact on the trust assessment.
 The specific process of this method are as follows.